-(In millions of U.S. dollars or specified currency, except per share amounts and as otherwise indicated.)
+Notes to Consolidated Financial Statements (In millions of U.S. dollars or specified currency, except per share amounts and as otherwise indicated.)
 (Due to rounding, numbers presented may not foot.)
+Years ended December 31, 2021 and 2020

 Prior to the Notification of Conversion, holders of the Topicus Coop Preference Units had a redemption right that mirrored the Topicus Preferred Share Put Right (but at the Topicus Coop level), and was subject to substantially the same terms and restrictions that applied to the Topicus Preferred Share Put Right (but at the Topicus Coop level).
 Subsequent to the Notification of Conversion, the Topicus Coop Preference Units are no longer redeemable.